-When your baby rolls, keep her back to the usual sleeping position.
-If she is upset, wait for about 15 minutes.
-If she is still worried, give her a chance to learn about the new position and roll her back after a while.
+When your baby rolls, keep their back to the usual sleeping position.
+If they is upset, wait for about 15 minutes.
+If they are still worried, give them a chance to learn about the new position and roll their back after a while.

 2. Baby Rolling For A While:

-If you notice her roll over, try rolling her back to the usual sleeping position.
-If you see her upset, soothe her until she falls asleep.
-If she rolls over before midnight, let her sleep in the new position or roll back into the usual position.
+If you notice them roll over, try rolling their back to the usual sleeping position.
+If you see them upset, soothe them until they fall asleep.
+If they rolls over before midnight, let theirsleep in the new position or roll back into the usual position.

 3. Rolling During Daytime:

 During daytime, allow your baby to roll.
-Place her on her belly and leave up to 15 minutes.
-It helps to strengthen her back.
-You can try rolling her from back to belly and again back.
+Place them on their belly and leave up to 15 minutes.
+It helps to strengthen their back.
+You can try rolling their from back to belly and again back.
 Repeat it during the bedtime.
-It will help her remember to roll back to the usual sleeping position if she is irritated with the new position.
+It will help their remember to roll back to the usual sleeping position if they is irritated with the new position.

 - Until six months of age, make sure your baby sleeps on her back on a bed.
 It is the safest position to put her to sleep.